 If you want to develop everything from scratch or in other words looking for a telemedicine software providers to code from scratch, you have to spend at least $50,000.
 You can delegate the development and support work to Knovator Technology and we will tailor your budget by selecting the best set of features for your telemedicine business.

 Custom software development is ideal for telemedicine business models and provides you with more flexibility, scalability, and robustness in terms of features expansion.
 It can be costly but will be worth the effort.

 If you are looking for a low-budget solution, you can go for healthcare MVP development that will cost you $20,000 and will take less time to launch.
 MVP will contain basic and essential features and you can work with Knovator Technology to design UI/UX with innovation and simplification in mind.

 If you plan to offer a telemedicine platform for doctors and patients that is a replica of current systems or a white-label solution, it will cost you $15,000.
 However, it will come with limitations like the platform being similar to other telemedicine software available in the market.

-With a telemedicine solution provider like Knovator Technology, you can rest assured that your project will be in safe hands.
+With a telemedicine software providers like Knovator Technology, you can rest assured that your project will be in safe hands.
 We’ve developed and delivered telemedicine platforms for doctors that are scalable and robust.
 Building a healthcare business requires knowledge about regulatory guidelines along with technical expertise.
 And our software development team is well-versed with all aspects of healthcare IT solutions, right from prototyping, MVP, design to development.